roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 This perspective draws on both global studies and recent Nordic research to show why teams ship features nobody uses and how to stop it.

 The result: bloated backlogs, features that miss the mark and a steady drain on budget.
 An often-cited figure from an early 2000s Standish Group report suggests that around **64% of features** in delivered software saw little or no use[^1].
+More recent large-scale product analytics paint an even starker picture: Pendo’s 2019 Feature Adoption Report, based on usage data from over 600 companies, found that about **80% of features** were rarely or never used[^2].
 While the exact percentage varies between studies, the underlying pattern that many features go unused remains widely observed.
 If you are funding those features you are paying for waste.

 The good news is that many of the most expensive misunderstandings can be addressed before the first line of code is written.
 Coding will still raise new questions but with a shared understanding in place those iterations are faster, cheaper and far less painful.